bcss/RentACar-Contract/PRODUCTION_DEPLOYMENT.md

 - **Notes**:
   - Shorter = more secure, less convenient
   - Also enforces 15-minute idle timeout regardless of max age
+  - Invalid values (NaN, too short, too long) will default to 1 hour with warning
+  - Application will log warning if misconfigured
   - Balance security with user experience

 #### **SUPER_ADMIN_USERNAME**